-Because inhalant abuse is so common among younger people, particularly teenagers, some of the most effective treatments for them are programs specifically designed for troubled teenagers.
+Because inhalant abuse is so common among younger people, particularly teenagers, some of the most effective recovery for them are programs specifically designed for troubled teenagers.
 Programs like therapeutic boarding schools and wilderness programs are especially effective solutions if the addict in question is between the ages of 12-17.
 These programs incorporate many of the above therapies in addition to teenager-specific programming including education and hands-on experiential programs9.

 1Foundation for a Drug-Free World.
 “Inhalants: A Short History”. http://www.drugfreeworld.org/drugfacts/inhalants/a-short-history.html

 2National Institute on Drug Abuse.
 “Inhalants”.
 December 2012. https://www.drugabuse.gov/drugs-abuse/inhalants

 3Narconon.
 “Signs and Symptoms of Inhalant Abuse”. http://www.narconon.org/drug-abuse/inhalant-signs-symptoms.html

 4Addiction Center.
 “Signs of Inhalant Abuse”. https://www.addictioncenter.com/drugs/inhalants/symptoms-signs/

 5National Institute on Drug Abuse.
 “What are the short- and long-term effects of inhalant use?”.
 July 2012. https://www.drugabuse.gov/publications/research-reports/inhalants/what-are-short-long-term-effects-inhalant-use